 A. Different countries have utilized different color codes for different ammo types.
 Current US color codes and identification markings for small arms ammunition are as follows.
-The data below is as of 2011, courtesy Lake City Army Ammunition Plant and includes some limited issue and experimental ammunition.
+The data below is as of 2013, courtesy Lake City Army Ammunition Plant and others, and includes some limited issue and experimental ammunition.
 If you know of any others please contact me by clicking here.

 5.56 x 45 mm